<![CDATA[

 The foreign exchange market (forex or FX) is the largest, most liquid financial market on the planet — over $7 trillion traded every single day, 24 hours a day, five days a week.
-For traders, this creates extraordinary opportunities.
-But it also creates significant risk for those who approach it without proper foundations.
-This guide gives you those foundations.
+For retail traders, it offers 24-hour access, high liquidity, low transaction costs, and the ability to trade with leverage: characteristics that make it the most accessible major financial market in the world.

 | Forex Term | What It Means | Example |